backdrop-contrib/fences/README.md

 RSS feeds and Views.
 You don't have to keep re-configuring the same HTML
 element over and over again every time you display the field.

-Best of all, Fences provides leaner markup than Drupal 7 core!
+Best of all, Fences provides leaner markup than Backdrop 1 core!
 And can get rid of the extraneous classes too!

-This kind of tool is needed in order to create semantic HTML5 output from Drupal.
+This kind of tool is needed in order to create semantic HTML5 output from Backdrop.
 Without such a tool, you have to create custom field templates in your theme for every field. :(

 Similar projects include Semantic fields, Field Wrappers and a tool inside the